-A Guide to London’s Vintage, Antique and Flea MarketsAntiques Hunting
+A Guide To London’s Vintage, Antique & Flea MarketsAntiques Hunting

 From pop-ups, to permanent markets, and long standing events, London is teaming with vintage and antique events to suite every taste.
 From some of the world’s most highly respected auctions and events like BADA, Adam’s, Little Chelsea, Olympia and more, to trendy pop-up fleas and vintage fairs.

 Let’s look at some of London’s flea markets, including, some of the quirkier, lesser known, and highly atmospheric antique and vintage happenings, and how they can be combined with an unforgettable day out in the capital.

 London can be more like a collection of sprawling urban villages, each with their own unique atmosphere.
 The capital’s size and layout, means that when you visit one of London’s quirkier antiques or flea event; you are sometimes better off combining your trip with a visit to the area, to soak up the place’s unique atmosphere, and culinary delights.